The life and times of Eric Joyce - from Army major to disgraced MP

 - 2003 - Served as a Parliamentary Private Secretary (PPS) to a number of UK government ministers

 - 2010 - Shadow Northern Ireland minister

-Two-years-ago he was convicted of drink-driving and after being charged with common assault following the 22 February bar brawl, allegations of an inappropriate friendship with a teenage girl were splashed in a tabloid newspaper.
+Four years ago he was convicted of drink-driving and following the February 2012 bar brawl, allegations of an inappropriate friendship with a teenage girl were splashed in a tabloid newspaper.

 It all started out out so differently for the former Army major, who spent 21 years in the forces, latterly with the Royal Army Education Corps.

 He went on to serve as an aide to four ministers, including two defence secretaries.

 Joyce first came to public attention in 1998, when he branded the Army "snobbish and rife with racism and sexism", while still a serving soldier.